What’s The Difference Between A Sketch & A Tech Pack?

 Technical information on any prints, embroideries or embellishments

-Any other technical info specific to the item for example the type of machinery needed
+Any other technical info specific to the item for example the type of machinery needed, the finish or functionality

 While a sketch shows the idea, the tech pack shows the how.